brakmic/HDA_with_Cpp/README.md

 ## HTML / Web App

 The web application starts by loading the `index.html` which contains a `div` tag with *id="main"*.
 Throughout the app, this tag will be used by other controls to dynamically replace its contents without any page refreshes.
 However, unlike other typical `modern` web apps, we use no JS frameworks like React or Angular to make the app responsive.
 Instead, we load `htmx` which is the only required scripting library.
 There are also three `bootstrap` resources involved, but this is just make the app look better.
 Bootstrap is not a requirement and can be replaced by any other library or own stylesheets.
+The same applies to `jQuery` that is included as a bootstrap dependency.
+Any of those libraries can be safely removed as they don't affect `htmx` or `_hyperscript`.

+The web app communicates with the server in a standard request-response fashion.
+But unlike so many other web apps out there, no JSON is being used.
+Instead, the server is only sending pieces of HTML code that the client uses to update the current state of the app.

 ## CHANGELOG
 * 30/12/2022:
+    -  added _hyperscript scripts in index.html
-    -  added hyperscript & jQuery scripts
+    -  added jQuery in index.html (bootstrap needs it)
-    -  changed button behavior in "delete contact" view
+    -  changed button behavior when deleting contacts
+    -  added example with _hyperscript

 ## LICENSE